opentargets-archive/webapp/README.md

 ### Prerequisites
-You'll obvoiously need git to clone the repository.
+You'll obviously need `git` to clone the repository.

 Installation and tests need some node.js tools: you must have `node.js` and its package manager `npm` installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/)